AviatrixSystems/Docs/HowTos/aviatrix_account.rst

 Setup A Secondary Access Account for AWS
 -----------------------------------------

+Before you setup new account on the Controller, follow the `instructions here <http://docs.aviatrix.com/HowTos/HowTo_IAM_role.html>`_ to create IAM roles, policies and establish trust relationship first.

 1. Go to Aviatrix -> Accounts -> Cloud Accounts -> New Account, to create this new secondary account.
 #.
 Enter a unique account name.
 For example, marketingOps
 #.
 Check `AWS`.